kridel-lab/Kridel-Lab-Website/Research.md

 **4. Translational research platform**

-We aim to provide a comprehensive genomic research platform for clinical trials, in collaboration with Drs.
-Kuruvilla and Laister.
+We aim to provide a comprehensive genomic research platform for clinical trials.
 This includes profiling of circulating tumour DNA, plasma biomarkers and tissue biopsies.